Liberty vs. UMass NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Liberty and its opponents have gone over the current 58.5-point total in three of seven games this season.

-- UMass has combined with its opponents to score more than 58.5 points in three of seven games this season.
+- Liberty and its opponents have combined to score more than 58.5 points in three of seven games this season.

+- Saturday's total is 9.4 points higher than the combined 49.1 PPG average of the two teams.

-- The two teams combine to score 49.1 points per game, 9.4 less than the total in this contest.
+- The 61.9 points per game these two squads have surrendered to opponents this season are 3.4 more than the 58.5 total in this contest.

-- This contest's total is 3.4 points under the 61.9 these two squads combine to give up per game in 2021.

 - The Flames and their opponents score an average of 56.3 points per game, 2.2 fewer than Saturday's total.